mshearer123/JetMovieDB/README.md

 #### [room](https://developer.android.com/training/data-storage/room/)

-I'm not sure if room is considered 3rd party but I choose to use Room over other persistence libraries because it plays nicely with the androidx paging library.
+I'm not sure if Room is considered 3rd party.
+However I choose to use Room over other persistence libraries because it plays nicely with the androidx paging library and avoids adding a non-google 3rd party.

 #### [Paginate](https://github.com/MarkoMilos/Paginate)